Chris-Delcuse/TI-Basic_OS-v3.10/CODE_OF_CONDUCT.md

 The process implemented is purely personal, although intended for educational purposes, the content presented above is not, this day, supported by Texas Instruments.
 This repository aiming the advanced users and is not intended as tutorial.
 I will make sure to add advice, remarks or tips.

-I do not plan any release as a finished product.
+I do not plan any release as finished product.